 Editor: remove the number of symbols in the requirement as shown below

-The total number of symbols used in the test, which is equal to , shall be at least 1000, with the constraint that NBLKS shall be at least 20 and that Nf shall be at least 20.
+The total number of symbols used in the test is equal to Nf×NBLKS×NSS×NSPB with the constraint that NBLKS shall be at least 20 and that Nf shall be at least 20.
 Random data shall be used for the symbols and frames.

 CID 4152